Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy a new Amazon ES domain in private subnets in a VPC, and import a snapshot from the old domain.
 Create a security group that allows inbound traffic from the branch office CIDR blocks.
 - [ ] Reconfigure the Amazon ES domain in private subnets in a VPC.
 Create a security group that allows inbound traffic from the branch office CIDR blocks.

 ### A company is managing many accounts by using a single organization in AWS Organizations.
 The organization has all features enabled.
 The company wants to turn on AWS Config in all the accounts of the organization and in all AWS Regions.
 What should a Sysops administrator do to meet these requirements in the MOST operationally efficient way?

 - [ ] Use AVVS CloudFormation StackSets to deploy stack instances that turn on AWS Config in all accounts and in all Regions.
 - [ ] Use AWS CloudFormation StackSets to deploy stack policies that turn on AWS Config in all accounts and in all Regions.
 - [x] Use service control policies (SCPs) to configure AWS Config in all accounts and in all Regions.
 - [ ] Create a script that uses the AWS CLI to turn on AWS Config in all accounts in the organization.
-Run the script from the organization’s management account.
+Run the script from the organization's management account.

-### A company’s SysOps administrator deploys four new Amazon EC2 instances by using the standard Amazon Linux 2 Amazon Machine Image (AMI).
+### A company's SysOps administrator deploys four new Amazon EC2 instances by using the standard Amazon Linux 2 Amazon Machine Image (AMI).
 The company needs to be able to use AWS Systems Manager to manage the instances The SysOps administrator notices that the instances do not appear in the Systems Manager console.
 What must the SysOps administrator do to resolve this issue?

 - [ ] Connect to each instance by using SSH Install Systems Manager Agent on each instance Configure Systems Manager Agent to start automatically when the instances start up.
 - [ ] Use AWS Certificate Manager (ACM) to create a TLS certificate Import the certificate into each instance Configure Systems Manager Agent to use the TLS certificate for secure communications.